Edward Olivares Preview, Player Props: Royals vs. Yankees

 Edward Olivares At The Plate

-- Olivares has an RBI in 27 of 103 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in one contest.
+- Olivares has driven in a run in 27 games this season (26%), including seven games with more than one RBI (6.7%).
+He has also driven home three or more of his team's runs in one contest.

-- In 35.0% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (7.8%).
+- He has scored in 36 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.